Chemical Compound Naming Dice Activity Introduction

-I took a poll recently and asked teachers what the hardest topic for them is to teach and a bunch of readers wrote in that compound naming and chemical formula writing is the hardest topic to make fun!
-This inspired me to create this easy to implement but fun game for compound naming and formula writing.
+I took a poll recently and asked teachers what the hardest topic for them is to teach and a bunch of readers wrote in that chemical compound naming and chemical formula writing is the hardest topic to make fun!
+Nomenclature can be a sort of dry topic to teach.
+This inspired me to create this easy to implement but fun game for chemical compound naming and formula writing.

-A bunch of d20 dice (20-sided dice)!
-You need two per pair of students.
+First, you need a bunch of d20 dice (20-sided dice)!
+You need two per pair of young scientists.

-You can make this into a game!
-Have student pairs roll, fill in 30 names and formulas, write down the time they took to do it all on the top of their page, and have them switch with another pair to grade!
+You can make this activity into a game!
+Have pupil pairs roll the dice, fill in 30 names and formulas, write down the time they took to do it all on the top of their page, and have them switch with another pair to grade!
 You could give bonus points or stickers or “bragging rights” to the pairs with the fastest time and all 30 correct.

-Option 1: With this option, don’t use the ion stickers for your dice (it can be labor and time intensive to cut out and add the stickers to the dice).
+Option 1 for practicing chemical compound naming: With this option, don’t use the ion stickers for your dice (it can be labor and time intensive to cut out and add the stickers to the dice).
 Just have students roll the dice and look up the ions on the provided Dice->Ion Key Page.

 (Easier version: Students take the ions, write the formula, and then the name.)